Rigel Pharmaceuticals Inc. (RIGL) is destined for greater heights as its last quarter sales were 22,410 K - News Daemon

 Rigel Pharmaceuticals Inc. (NASDAQ: RIGL) Trading Performance Indicators

-You can see what Rigel Pharmaceuticals Inc. (RIGL) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 2.20.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.63.
+Here are Rigel Pharmaceuticals Inc.’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 2.20.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.73.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.48, a number that is poised to hit -0.03 in the next quarter and is forecasted to reach -0.26 in one year’s time.